syncfusion-content/js-api-docs/api/js/ejGrid.md

 </tr>
 <tr>
 <td class="name">flow</td>
-<td class="description">It selects the cell in a continous from the start cell to end cell.</td>
+<td class="description">It selects cells continously from the start cell to end cell.</td>
 </tr>
 <tr>
 <td class="name">box</td>
-<td class="description">It selects the cell as a box from start cell column to the end cell column.</td>
+<td class="description">It selects range of cells as a block from start cell to the end cell.</td>
 </tr>
 </table>